mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 vector_init     :=  primitiveType   rangeExpression? ','  integerLiteral
 ```

-In the Schema Declaration Syntax to the right, you will see references to Inkling primitive types and structured types
+In the Schema Declaration Syntax, you will see references to Inkling primitive types and structured types
 (Luminance, Matrix).
 These are discussed in in the [Structured Types][2] section.

 ### Usage